hazelcast/hazelcast-reference-manual/src/Storage/HotRestartPersistence.md

 #### Force Start

-It can happen that a node can crash permanently and cannot recover from the failure.
+A member can crash permanently and then be unable to recover from the failure.
 In that case, restart process cannot be completed since some of the members do not start or fail to load their own data.
 In that case, you can force the cluster to clean its persisted data and make a fresh start.
 This process is called **force start**.

 You can trigger the force start process using the Management Center, REST API and cluster management scripts.
 Force start process is managed by the master member.
 Therefore, you should trigger the force start on master member.